LillySchramm/KittyScanBlocklist/README.md

 # KittyScanBlocklist
 A list of IPs detected to be scanning for minecraft servers.
-The default blocklist for [KittyBlock](https://www.spigotmc.org/resources/kittyblock.123679/).
+The default blocklist for [KittyBlock](https://www.spigotmc.org/resources/kittyblock.123679/) and [KittyPaper](https://kittypaper.com).

 These IPs are detected by the [KittyScan](https://kittyscan.com) honeypots.
 This list is updated every 24 hours.
 Any IPs that have not been detected in the last 30 days will be removed from the list.